South African Airways: Expansion: 1974–1983

 SAA opened a route to Asia, with Boeing 707 flights to Hong Kong via an intermediate stop at the Seychelles Islands in June 1974.
 In 1980, SAA began nonstop flights to Taipei using a Boeing 747SP; Mauritius had earlier replaced the Seychelles for the Hong Kong service.
-South Africa became one of the few countries in the world to recognize the government of the Republic of China on Taiwan.
+South Africa became one of the few countries in the world to recognise the government of the Republic of China on Taiwan.

-Because some African countries denied SAA the use their airspace, SAA bypassed the 'bulge' of Africa, usually via Ilha do Sal - a detour of almost 3000 km.
+Because some African countries denied SAA the use of their airspace, SAA bypassed the 'bulge' of Africa, usually via Ilha do Sal - a detour of almost 3000 km.
 Another bypass was via Tel Aviv, which doubled the distance and flying time involved.
 European airlines were allowed to fly over Africa when flying to South Africa, usually via Nairobi and later nonstop.

 On 26 December 1980, the last South African Airways Boeing 707 service was operated between Paris and Johannesburg.
 Its touchdown ended the 20-year career of the 707.
 The quadjet was replaced by the world's first wide-body twinjet, the Airbus A300, which had entered revenue service in 1976.
 The 727s were eliminated by 1983, replaced by the more economical Boeing 737.
 When countries withdrew landing rights for SAA, the airline leased its aircraft and crews to Canada, Mauritius, Brazil, Morocco and Luxembourg.